tablelandnetwork/docs/docs/sdk/frameworks/reactjs.md

 ---
 title: Use Tableland with React
 sidebar_label: React
-description: Quickly set up a React application with Tableland by setting up an account and database connection.
+description: Quickly set up a React application with Tableland via an account and database connection.
 keywords:
   - quickstart
   - quickstarts
   - react
 ---

+import Tabs from "@theme/Tabs";
+import TabItem from "@theme/TabItem";

 ## 1. Installation & setup